About COVID-19 Vaccine Janssen

 The effectiveness data for the COVID-19 Vaccine Janssen from both the clinical trials and now from extensive international use are excellent.
 With confidence, it is effective in preventing against COVID-19.
 Phase 3 trial data has shown a 66.9% (95% CI: 59.0–73.4%) vaccine efficacy against moderate to severe COVID-19 disease occurring at least 14 days after vaccination.
 Efficacy was higher at 76.7% (95% CI: 54.6–96.6%) against severe/critical COVID-19 14 days post vaccination.
 It has also recently been shown to generate ‘strong, persistent activity’ against the delta variant.

 The safety data for the COVID-19 Vaccine Janssen has been reviewed from both the clinical trials and now from extensive international use and are excellent.
-The safety profile of the COVID-19 Vaccine Janssen is similar to that of other vaccines given in New Zealand, including Comirnaty or the Pfizer COVID-19 vaccine.
-Some people experience discomfort at the injection site and flu like symptoms (headache, fatigue, muscle aches, nausea) just for a day or two after vaccination.
+The safety profile of the COVID-19 Vaccine Janssen is similar to that of other vaccines given in New Zealand, including Comirnaty (COVID-19 vaccine made by Pfizer).
+Some people experience discomfort at the injection site on the arm and flu-like symptoms (headache, fatigue, muscle aches, nausea) for just a day or two after vaccination.
 This is an expected response although is not experienced by everyone.

 A rare but serious side effect of blood clots with low levels of platelets (called thrombosis with thrombocytopenia syndrome or TTS) has occurred following vaccination with adenoviral vector vaccines (AstraZeneca and Janssen vaccines).
 It is most common in women under the age of 50.
 The incidence of TTS remains very rare (around 7-10 case per million doses) with the benefits of vaccination outweighing this small risk.
 The ages at which these vaccines are given vary in different countries taking in to account the risks associated with COVID-19 illness.
 More information is available in this video explaining TTS in more detail.